CITA-cph/Universal-Robot-Control/README.md

-# Universal-Robot-Control
+# Universal Robot Examples

-GH and RH examples to control the UR5e
+Example on how to control Universal Robot.
+The definitions are designed for the UR5e at CITA Robotic Lab.

-These files are to be used by CITA Students
+## Installation

+Copy Plugin/Robots folder to your Documents folder.
+NOT FINISHED